 You’ve created a private label on Amazon because you believe your own original idea is better than anything else you could copy.
-But making one of these nine mistakes can spell trouble for you.
+But making one of these eight mistakes can spell trouble for you.
 Whether you’re just starting out or have hit a roadblock, FeedbackExpress is here to help.

 1. Turns Out There’s Not Much of a Need for Your Product